Mangaluru Kannada

-Mangalore Kannada is one of the three regional varieties of Kannada language, an official language of the Indian state of Karnataka.
+Mangaluru Kannada is one of the three regional varieties of Kannada language, an official language of the Indian state of Karnataka.
 It is also referred as the "Coastal dialect".
-The other regional varieties of Kannada are Bangalore / Mysore Kannada and Dharwar Kannada (Northern dialect).
+The other regional varieties of Kannada are Bengaluru / Mysuru Kannada and Dharwar Kannada (Northern dialect).
 Mangaluru Kannada is spoken with clear diction.
 And close to the way Kannada is taught in primary schools.
-Historical and mythological Kannada movies and dramas use Mangalore Kannada.
+Historical and mythological Kannada movies and dramas use Mangaluru Kannada.
 It sounds very formal and respectful to the listener.